-The Fauquier County Public Schools (FCPS) is committed to the safety and security of its students, including their online activities and interactions.
+The Fauquier County Public Schools (FCPS) is committed to the safety and security of online activities and interactions for its students, staff, and parents.
 Students receive digital citizenship instruction regarding responsible online behavior.
 When you teach digital citizenship to students, you help students navigate cyberbullying, privacy, internet safety, and other digital dilemmas.

-FCPS has put a process in place to ensure that all resources (software, applications and websites) are reviewed for appropriate instructional use, compliance with Children’s Online Privacy Protection Act (COPPA), Family Education Rights and Protection Act (FERPA) as well as Virginia policies to protect personally identifiable information of both students and staff.
-There is a list of digital resources that have been vetted for both educational alignment and student data privacy protections.
+FCPS has put a process in place to ensure that all resources (software, applications and websites) are reviewed for appropriate instructional use, compliance with Children’s Online Privacy Protection Act (COPPA), Family Education Rights and Protection Act (FERPA) as well as Virginia policies to protect personally identifiable information of students, parents, and staff.
+There is a list of digital resources that have been vetted for both educational alignment and data privacy protections.
 Both Approved, Not Approved, and Pending resources are included.

-There are instances when a resource will be approved, but may require parent/guardian permission to use if a parent/guardian opted out of releasing directory information.
-Staff must submit a digital resource for review before it can be used with students.
-The process for review can take six to eight weeks.
+There are instances when a resource will be approved for student use, but may require parent/guardian permission to use.
+Staff must submit a digital resource for review before it can be used.